bmanuel1974/wow-docs/index.md

 - Mana Potion

 **Auction House Gear:**
-- Robes with +Intellect and +Stamina
+- Robes of the Moccasin, Blackened Defias Robe
-- Wands with highest DPS available
+- Staff of the Blessed Seer, Emberstone Staff

 ---